 With the industry's commitment to developing green sustainable telecommunication, the industry converted around 15,000 mobile tower sites taking the total count of diesel-free sites to 1 lakh 5 thousand sites.

 However, on the other hand, the ease of doing business was hindered due to exclusion of telecom towers from availing Input Tax Credit under the GST regime, levy of Property Tax by treating mobile towers as land & building, coercive actions such as OFC cable cutting and mobile tower sealing by states etc.

 It is obvious to say that the Digital India and Smart Cities mission can be realized to its true potential only when the infrastructure for ‘last mile' connectivity has been established.
 In order to accelerate the deployment of telecom infrastructure and bridge the digital divide in the country.

 Now, as we head towards the new year 2019, the telecom infrastructure industry strongly believes that the future of Indian TowerCos rests on the exponential rise in data traffic and harnessing emerging business opportunities.
-Rapid expansions of 4G will drive the increase in tenancy ratio.
-Various emerging technologies such as internet of things, machine to machine communication, artificial intelligence and connected devices have led to an increased demand of a robust and scalable infrastructure.
+Rapid expansions of 4G will drive the increase in the tenancy ratio.
+Various emerging technologies such as the internet of things, machine to machine communication, artificial intelligence and connected devices have led to an increased demand for a robust and scalable infrastructure.

 Going forward, the introduction of 5G services, along with the explosion of internet-of-things, will bring the need for infrastructure sharing which is expected to emerge as a key trend.